 Here is a list of tips to keep in mind when helping someone with addictions:

 - Help Them Make Wise Choices.
 Sometimes it’s not so easy to make a wise choice for yourself.
 A pair of eyes on the outside may be just what your loved one needs.
 Suggest alternatives to their addictive behaviours.
 Make sure not to belittle or judge them but, instead, listen to what they have to say.

 7. Understand Withdrawal.
 It will help you to further educate yourself on what happens when a person hits withdrawal.
 If they’re suffering from drug addiction, there may be many unsettling physical symptoms that occur as well as psychological ones.
-You can expect headaches and vomiting just to name a few.
+You can expect headaches and vomiting, to name a few.

 8. Avoid Boredom and Stress.
 After withdrawal symptoms have settled down, relapses can occur if the sufferer is bored or stressed.
-While you may not be able to always physically be there for your loved one, you can equip them with ideas on how to combat boredom or severe stress.
-Give them a list of specific things they can turn to if they feel their addictions calling.
+While you can not be there for your loved ones 24/7, you can work with organisations to equip them with ideas to combat boredom or severe stress.
+Share ideas of things they can turn to if they feel their addiction calling.

 Remember that it’s also important to make time for yourself.
 Most people don’t realize the large impact that addictions have on the loved ones of the person suffering.
 It’s difficult to watch on the sidelines.
 Just keep in mind that, with your love and support, they’ll be far more likely to overcome addiction and return to normal.

 Interested in having a conversation to find out how hypnotherapy could help you take care of yourself.
 Book now for a free 20 minute discovery call